ebarrozo/Aagaard_murineplacenta_spatialtranscriptomics/README.md

 B) Bash scripts for creating a custom ZIKV+Mouse transcriptome and alignment using Spaceranger

-C) R script for QC filtering and initial clustering of spatial transcriptomics data using Seurat
+C) R script for QC filtering and initial clustering of spatial transcriptomics data using Seurat, clustering of previously published placenta snRNA-seq data (Marsh et al) using Seurat, and integration of placenta spatial transcriptomics and snRNA-seq data using Seurat

-D) R script for clustering of previously published placenta snRNA-seq data (Marsh et al) using Seurat
+D) R script for comparing visium data before and after filtering

-E) R script for integration of placenta spatial transcriptomics and snRNA-seq data using Seurat
+E) R script for Pearson's correlation analysis